-Koike to field some 40 candidates in Tokyo assembly election | The Japan Times
+Koike political group to field some 40 candidates in Tokyo assembly election | The Japan Times

 By playing up her connection with Abe, Koike may be aiming to gain the upper hand over LDP assembly members.
 She served as an aide to Abe and as defense minister during his first stint as prime minister in 2006 and 2007.

-“Based on the trust with Komeito so far, I hope to make our common ground clear in the metropolitan assembly election,” Koike said during a New Year’s greeting party at Komeito’s headquarters on Friday.
+“Based on the trust with Komeito so far, I hope to make our common ground clear in the metropolitan assembly election,” Koike said during a New Year’s greeting party at Komeito’s headquarters Friday.

 “The metropolitan government is now in the spotlight,” Komeito leader Natsuo Yamaguchi said at the same event.
 “In the metropolitan assembly, Komeito has long been a key player in maintaining stability in the capital’s governance.”

-LDP Secretary-General Toshihiro Nikai, who also attended the party, signaled eagerness to mend fences with Komeito in the assembly, after Komeito members recently dissolved cooperation with their LDP counterparts.
+LDP Secretary-General Toshihiro Nikai, who also attended the party, signaled an eagerness to mend fences with Komeito in the assembly, after Komeito members recently halted cooperation with their LDP counterparts.

 “We hope to fight together by working closely (with Komeito) where we can,” Nikai said.